 Fortunately, we have already done the screening for you and have reduced the lengthy list to only the best colleges.
-Aim for one of the top institutions on our list of the top aerospace engineering schools if you want to one day work for industry behemoths like Boeing, Lockheed Martin, Airbus, or Northrop Grumman.
+Aim for one of the top institutions on our list of the top aerospace engineering schools if you want to contribute extraordinarily to this field.

 1. Massachusetts Institute of Technology (MIT)